AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-52786-catalog-rule-sku-is-applies-to-all-products-starting-with-it.md

 ---
 title: "ACSD-52786: Catalog rule *[!UICONTROL SKU is]* applies to all products starting with the SKU"
 description: Apply the ACSD-52786 patch to fix the Adobe Commerce issue where the catalog rule condition "*[!UICONTROL SKU is]*" applies to all the products starting with the given SKU.
-feature: REST, Attributes, Price Rules
+feature: Catalogs, Price Rules, Catalog Service
 role: Admin
 ---